 Join us for an unforgettable morning dedicated to raising funds for research in the fight against prostate cancer.
 The Wake Up Call breakfast is the most important meal of the day, and is taking place in cities across the country this fall.

-Please join us in making the 2015 series the best one yet!
-Get your tickets today.
+Please join us in making the 2016 series the best one yet!
+Get tickets in your city today!

 Pants Off for Prostate Cancer

 Pants Off for Prostate Cancer is an edgy fundraising event where men and women are encouraged to check their coats, and pants, at the door!
 What follows is a fashionably fun evening that’s one part social, one part fundraiser, and two parts unforgettable!
-Pants Off took place in Toronto and St. John's this September.
-View photos from Toronto and St. John's!
+Pants Off will take place in Toronto this September!

-A number of exciting events took place in the Atlantic Region during Prostate Cancer Awareness Month, including Bare All for the Barre, Convoy for Hope, and Salt Water Mixer!
+A number of exciting events will take place in the Atlantic Region during Prostate Cancer Awareness Month, including Bare All for the Barre!

 NHL alumni quizzed about their numbers